dvlab-research/LargeKernel3D/semantic-segmentation/README.md

 This is the semantic segmentation part of LargeKernel3D, we follow the settings in [Stratified-Transformer](https://github.com/dvlab-research/Stratified-Transformer) for training and testing.

+Code will be released in a few days.

 1. Install dependencies
 ```
 pip install -r requirements.txt